Unboxed-Software/solana-course/content/transfer-hook.md

   pub destination_token: InterfaceAccount<'info, TokenAccount>,

   /// CHECK: source token account owner
+  /// This account is not being checked because it is used for ownership validation within the `transfer_hook` instruction.

   pub owner: UncheckedAccount<'info>,

   /// CHECK: ExtraAccountMetaList Account,
+  /// This account list is not being checked because it is used dynamically within the program logic.
   #[account(seeds = [b"extra-account-metas", mint.key().as_ref()], bump)]

   pub extra_account_meta_list: UncheckedAccount<'info>,